This post may contain affiliate links. Please read our disclosure policy.

 Enter your email below and we’ll send the recipe straight to your inbox (and more recipes sent daily!)

-• Frozen limeade: Feel free to substitute frozen cherry limeade or frozen orange juice for the plain limeade.
+• Frozen limeade: Cherry limeade or frozen orange juice concentrate work as substitutes.

 See the recipe card for full information on ingredients and quantities.